Cheraw

 The Cheraw people, also known as the Saraw or Saura, were a Siouan-speaking tribe of Indigenous people of the Southeastern Woodlands, in the Piedmont area of North Carolina near the Sauratown Mountains, east of Pilot Mountain and north of the Yadkin River.
 They lived in villages near the Catawba River.

-Their first European and African contact was with the Hernando De Soto Expedition in 1540.
-The early explorer John Lawson included them in the larger eastern-Siouan confederacy, which he called "the Esaw Nation."
+Their first European and African contact was with the Hernando De Soto Expedition at the site of Joara in 1540.
+The early English explorer John Lawson included them in the larger eastern-Siouan confederacy, which he called "the Esaw Nation."

 After attacks in the late 17th century and early 18th century, they moved to the southeast around the Pee Dee River, where the Cheraw name became more widely used.
 They became extinct as a tribe, although some descendants survived as remnant peoples.

 Name

-Originally known as the Saraw, they became known by the name of one of their villages, Cheraw.
-They are also known as the Charáh, Charrows, Charra, Charaws, Charraws, Chara, Sara, Saraw, Saura, Suali, Sualy, Xualla, Xualae, and Xuala.
+Originally known as the Sara, they became known by the name of one of their villages, Cheraw, after the Yamasee War of 1715–17.
+They are also known as the Charáh, Charrows, Charra, Charaws, Charraws, Chara, Joara, Juada, Sara, Saraw, Saura, Suali, Sualy, Xualla, Xualae, and Xuala.
 Xuala and Xualla were Spanish and Portuguese spellings of their name.

-The name they called themselves is lost to history, but the Cherokee called them Ani-Suwa'li and the Catawba Sara ("place of tall weeds").
+The name they called themselves is lost to history, but the Cherokee called them Ani-Suwa'li.

+Language

+The Cheraw are thought to have spoken a Siouan language, but this is unattested and therefore unclassifiable.

 Territory

 The DeSoto Expedition traveled through the Xuala province in 1540.
 James Mooney identified this as Cheraw territory.

-Cheraw (Saura, Xualae) were reported in various parts of South Carolina, North Carolina, Virginia, and West Virginia.
+Their site Joara was in western North Carolina.
+They were later recorded as living east of present-day Asheville, North Carolina.
+In 1670, German explorer John Lederer encountered the Cheraw further east, possibly along the Yadkin River in central North Carolina.

+In 1700, the Cheraw lived along the River Dan at the Virginia border.

-In the early 18th century, the Cheraw lived in present-day Chesterfield County in northeastern South Carolina.
+By the early 18th century, the Cheraw lived in present-day Chesterfield County in northeastern South Carolina.
 This region, which now encompasses present-day Chesterfield, Marlboro, Darlington, and parts of Lancaster counties, was known later in the 18th and 19th centuries as "The Cheraws", the "Cheraw Hills", and later the "Old Cheraws."
-Their main village was near the site of present-day Cheraw, close to the North Carolina border.
+Their main village was on the opposite bank of the Pee Dee River of present-day Cheraw, South Carolina, close to the North Carolina border.
 Cheraw was one of the earliest inland towns which European Americans established in South Carolina.

 History

-Origins

-Scholars have conflicting theories about the tribe, its history, and its relation to other tribes.
-Some sources say the Cheraw are descended from the Mississippian culture chiefdom of Joara, located in present-day western North Carolina.
-In the mid-16th century, the Juan Pardo Expedition founded the short-lived Fort San Juan in Joara.

 16th century

 Few historical references to the Cheraw exist.
-Spanish explorer De Soto may have passed through Cheraw towns in the mountains near present-day Asheville and Henderson, Polk, and Rutherford counties in North Carolina in 1540.
+Spanish explorer De Soto likely passed through Cheraw towns, especially Joara located in present-day western North Carolina in 1540.
+In 1567, the Juan Pardo Expedition visited a Cherah town.
 Their villages were adjacent to those of the Pedee and Catawba peoples.
+In 1567, the Juan Pardo Expedition visited a Cherah town.